-Today, Commons Network publishes the Manifesto for a Caring Society.
+Today, Commons Network publishes the Manifesto for a Caring Economy.
 It is a plea for caring as an antidote to neoliberalism.

 This manifesto draws inspiration from the feminist thinking of the 1970s and from the many new economic schools of thought, many of which are led by women scientists.
-In addition, this publication points to practice: a number of case studies from the Dutch cooperative sector are presented as precursors of the new caring society.
+In addition, this publication points to practice: a number of case studies from the Dutch cooperative sector are presented as frontrunners of a new ethics of care.

-Manifesto for a Caring Society is written by Sophie Bloemen, co-director of Commons Network and Winne van Woerden, Lead Researcher Caring and Degrowth, with editing by Thomas de Groot, co-director of Commons Network.
+Manifesto for a Caring Economy is written by Sophie Bloemen, co-director of Commons Network and Winne van Woerden, Project Lead Degrowth and Caring Economy, with editing by Thomas de Groot, co-director of Commons Network.

 Reviewers: Roos van Os, Godelieve van Heteren and Jens Kimmel.